fkanehiro/simtrans/doc/usage.rst

    $ hrpsys-simulator /tmp/pr2-project.xml

-Convert VRML(OpenHRP) model to SDF format
+Convert VRML model to SDF format
 =========================================

 For example, PA10 robot model can be converted as follows.